OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Conversion is a new model.

 - getBySourceDestination(integer source, integer destination, conn): returns the conversion object associated with given source and destination.
+Returns null if the conversion does not exist.
 - conversionObject.update(conn): updates all other values for the source and destination where all values are provided by the conversionObject
 - delete(integer source, integer destination, conn): removes this conversion from the database

 ### meter

-Meter exists but needs to be changed for new columns. getUnitId(id, conn): for the meter id provided, return the unit_id meaning the row/column index in C<sub>ik</sub>/P<sub>ik</sub>.
+Meter exists but needs to be changed for new columns. getUnitIndex(id, conn): for the meter id provided, return the unit_id meaning the row/column index in C<sub>ik</sub>/P<sub>ik</sub>.
 To do this the unit_id for the desired meter is used to reference the units table and the entry's unit_index is returned.

 ### group